Azure/azure-sdk-for-net/sdk/identity/Azure.Identity/README.md

 * An [Azure subscription][azure_sub].
 * The [Azure CLI][azure_cli] can also be useful for authenticating in a development environment, creating accounts, and managing account roles.

-### Authenticating the development environment
+### Authenticating the client

 When debugging and executing code locally it is typical for a developer to use their own account for authenticating calls to Azure services.
 There are several developer tools which can be used to perform this authentication in your development environment.

 #### Authenticating via Visual Studio

 Developers using Visual Studio 2017 or later can authenticate an Azure Active Directory account through the IDE.
-Applications using the `DefaultAzureCredential` or the `ViusalStudioCredential` can then use this account to authenticate calls in their application when running locally.
+Applications using the `DefaultAzureCredential` or the `VisualStudioCredential` can then use this account to authenticate calls in their application when running locally.

 To authenticate in Visual Studio select the `Tools > Options` menu to launch the Options dialog.
 Then navigate to the `Azure Service Authentication` options to sign in with your Azure Active Directory account.

 ![Visual Studio Account Selection](./images/VsLoginDialog.png)

 #### Authenticating via Visual Studio Code
 Developers using Visual Studio Code can use the [Azure Account Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azure-account), to authenticate via the IDE.
-Applications using the `DefaultAzureCredential` or the `ViusalStudioCodeCredential` can then use this account to authenticate calls in their application when running locally.
+Applications using the `DefaultAzureCredential` or the `VisualStudioCodeCredential` can then use this account to authenticate calls in their application when running locally.

 To authenticate in Visual Studio Code, first ensure the [Azure Account Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azure-account) is installed.
 Once the extension is installed, press `F1` to open the command palette and run the `Azure: Sign In` command.